OFYA61/owm/README.md

 ### Startup commands

 The startup commands can be set in the `$HOME/.config/owm/startup/commands` file.
 Each line is a separate shell command that can be run.
-Currently chaining commands with `&&` doesn't work.

 ## TODO